rabirabirara/ohhi-solver/README.md

 ## Instructions

-You need to have SWI-Prolog installed on your computer.
+You need to have either GNU-Prolog or SWI-Prolog installed on your computer.

-Open the `swipl` REPL in a terminal and type in `consult('ohhi.pro')` (or whatever the file path to the solver is) to input.
+Open the `gprolog` or `swipl` REPL in a terminal and type in `consult('ohhi.pro')` (or whatever the file path to the solver is) to input.

 The (usage) API for the solver is very simple: